-'Every Single Individual Must Stay Home': Italy's Coronavirus Deaths Pass China's
+'Every Single Individual Must Stay Home': Italy's Coronavirus Surge Strains Hospitals

 "If you have an 99-year-old male or a female patient, that's a patient with a lot of diseases.
 And you have [a] young kid that need[s] to be intubated and you only have one ventilator, I mean, you're not going to ... toss the coin," says Carlo Vitelli, a surgeon and oncologist in Rome.

 He's speaking just a few hours after operating on a perforated appendix of a young man who had been in contact with a person from northern Italy, where the virus has hit the hardest in the country.
-It was "an emergency operation done on somebody who was in quarantine," Dr. Vitelli says.
-"Don't know if he's going to develop.
+It was "an emergency operation done on somebody who was in quarantine," Dr. Vitelli says, "don't know if he's going to develop.
 I don't think so.
 But, you never know."

 Italy is treating the coronavirus pandemic like a wartime emergency.
 Health officials are scrambling to set up more beds.
-In Milan, the old fair grounds is being turned into an emergency COVID-19 hospital with 500 new beds; across the country, hospitals are setting up inflatable tents outdoors for triage.
+In Milan, the old fairgrounds is being turned into an emergency COVID-19 hospital with 500 new beds; across the country, hospitals are setting up inflatable tents outdoors for triage.

 Other countries can learn important lessons from Italy, says Dr. Giuseppe Remuzzi, co-author of a recent paper in The Lancet about the country's dire situation.
 The takeaways include how to swiftly convert a general hospital into a coronavirus care unit with specially trained doctors and nurses.